patri-es/DotNet/README.md

     or
 "console": "integratedTerminal",
 ```
-In the left menu, the play icon with a litle bug, shows the options by debugger.
-If you don't have the launch file, here are an option to created and select the console to use.{
-  "version": "0.2.0",
-  "configurations": [
-    {
-      "type": "coreclr",
-      "request": "launch",
-      "name": "Launch MyConsoleApp (.NET)",
-      "preLaunchTask": "build",
-      "program": "${workspaceFolder}/MyConsoleApp/bin/Debug/net8.0/MyConsoleApp.dll",
-      "cwd": "${workspaceFolder}/MyConsoleApp",
-      "stopAtEntry": false,
-      "console": "integratedTerminal"
-    }
-  ]
-}

 - We add a Fibonacci calculator to MyConsoleApp to test the debugger.

 ### Logging and tracing in .NET applications